stagadish/dijkstras-algorithm/README.md

 # Dijikstra's Algorithm

 This is my implementation of Dijkstra's algorithm, using an undirected, weighted graph.
-In this implementation, Dijkstra's algorithm is implemented as a function member of the graph class.
+In this implementation, Dijkstra's algorithm is implemented as a function member of the graph class `WDGraph`.

 The following assumptions are made: